emlos/worldgame/docs/physical-encounter-system-reference.md

 { "id": "beat-down" }
 ```

+`beat-down` also accepts optional `painTarget`, `escalatedPainTarget`, and
+`angerThreshold` numbers from 1 through 100. `painTarget` defaults to 50 and
+must be below 100. `angerThreshold` defaults to 45.
+The escalated target must
-`beat-down` accepts no additional fields.
-Its pain threshold is calculated from the player's Resolve when the fight begins.
+exceed the calm target; when omitted, it is derived from the player's Resolve
+and is always at least one point higher.
+The combat lab uses 50, 85, and 45.

 ## Story-system lifecycle